-A 'whistle-blower' is a person who raises a genuine concern in good faith relating to any of the above.
-If you have any genuine concerns related to suspected wrongdoing or danger affecting any of the School's activities (a whistleblowing concern), you should report it under this policy.
+A 'whistleblower' is a person who raises a genuine concern in good faith relating to any of the above.
+If you have any genuine concerns related to suspected wrongdoing or danger affecting any of the College's activities (a whistleblowing concern) you should report it under this policy.

 This policy should not be used for complaints relating to Staff's own personal circumstances, such as the way you have been treated at work.
-In those cases, you should follow the Grievance Policy and Procedure.
-If Staff are uncertain whether something is within the scope of this policy, they should seek advice from the Headmaster and, if the matter is in relation to an alleged wrongdoing by the Headmaster, then Staff should seek the advice of the Chair of Governors.
+In those cases you should follow the Grievance Policy and Procedure.

+If Staff are uncertain whether something is within the scope of this policy they should seek advice from the Headteacher and if the matter is in relation to an alleged wrongdoing by the Headteacher or Headteacher then Staff should seek the advice of the Designated Director.

-4. Raising a whistleblowing concern
+Raising a whistleblowing concern

-Myddelton college hopes that, in many cases, Staff will be able to raise any concerns with their Line Manager, speaking to them in person or putting the matter in writing if they prefer.
+The College hopes that in many cases Staff will be able to raise any concerns with their Line Manager, speaking to them in person or putting the matter in writing if they prefer.
 They may be able to agree a way of resolving a concern quickly and effectively.
-In some cases, they may refer the matter to the Governing Body.
+In some cases they may refer the matter to the Governing Body.